-- New fees will be set at the maximum fee cap permitted by the UK Government for each course. - Returning where the UK government permits the fee cap to rise the university may choose to track these changes for returning students.
-Fees for returning students may therefore rise in each subsequent year of study based on the fee caps set by the UK Government.
+- New fees will be set at the maximum fee cap permitted by the UK Government for each course and will rise in each subsequent year in line with this cap. - Returning where the UK government permits the fee cap to rise the University will track these changes for returning students from the September 2017 intake onward.
+Fees for returning students will rise in each subsequent year of study based on the fee caps set by the UK Government.